 California Unemployment Insurance Code 2101 states that insurance fraud takes place anytime someone makes a “willful false representation, knowing concealment, or false identification to obtain, increase, reduce, or defeat any benefit under the state or federal programs.”

-California is currently seeing an increase in the investigations of unemployment insurance fraud amid the surge in applicants caused by the COVID-19 pandemic.
+California is currently seeing an increase in the investigations of unemployment insurance fraud amid the surge in applicants caused by the COVID-19 pandemic and economic downturn.

 Below, our California criminal fraud attorneys1 address the following:

 - 1. What is unemployment insurance fraud?

 - 2. What are some common examples of EDD fraud?

 - 3. How can a defense lawyer help?

 - 4. What happens to people who get caught and prosecuted?